yerimoh/NLP_model_Implement/Word2vec/Word2vec/README.md

 Difference with the original paper:

-- Trained on [WikiText103](https://pytorch.org/text/stable/datasets.html#wikitext-2) inxtead of Google News corpus.
+- Trained on one-milion-dataset inxtead of Google News corpus.